 - Sizing: To prevent choking, you want to make sure the tendons are large enough that your dog can’t fit the entire piece in his mouth at once.
 This can be tricky with large breeds, but it’s a must, especially if your dog is prone to swallowing chews whole.

 - Safety: US-made tendons are generally safe, but imported ones can be given a green light if they follow the relevant safety protocols.
-Several international suppliers adhere to US standards, but always visit their website first to be sure.
+Several international suppliers adhere to US standards but always visit their website first to be sure.
 Manufacturers should clearly list what safety checks their plant provides.
-If none are mentioned, we’d take our business elsewhere.
+If none are mentioned, we’d recommend taking your business elsewhere.

-- Low Odor: Beef tendons don’t smell like roses, but they shouldn’t have an overwhelming odor.
+- Low Odor: Tendons don’t smell like roses, but they shouldn’t have an overwhelming odor.
 In fact, beef tendons usually smell better than some other chews, like dried fish or hooves.
-If you notice a funky smell, we’d steer clear.
+If you notice an especially funky smell, we’d recommend steering (get it?) clear.

-- Resealable Bag: Beef tendons typically come in packs, and to preserve freshness, a resealable bag is best.
+- Resealable Bag: Tendons typically come in multi-chew packs, and to preserve freshness, a resealable bag is best.
 You can always slip them in your treat jar, however, as long as they aren’t too large.

-Beef tendons are relative newcomers to the dog chew market, but a few worthy contenders caught our eye.
+Tendon chews are relative newcomers to the dog chew market, but a few worthy contenders caught our eye.
 Check out our picks for the best beef tendons for dogs.

 1. Pawstruck 7-9″ Beef Tendons